- 1970s makeup & beauty

 4. Feathered layers create immense volume

 Big hair needs to come back, and it needs to come back now.
 Luckily, we have more than enough tools available on the market to achieve such a voluminous ‘do – our absolute favorite being the BaByliss curl secret.
+Check out our hair styling hub for a selection of volume-enhancing hairsprays, creams and waxes.

 5. Wear deep fruit colors and high gloss whenever, wherever